Resistance training is one of our most powerful tools for looking and feeling awesome.

 This might help you stay consistent.

-Any exercise program is only beneficial if you do actually do it.
+After all, any exercise program is only beneficial if you actually do it.

 What to do now